India Travel tips: What to look for in a travel deal?

 The options available to travel have increased remarkably since the advent of the internet.
 Two decades ago, this kind of flexibility and customization was hardly possible.
 But with options also comes confusion.
 There are so many choices to be made – where to go, what to see there, places to stay, where to eat, who to travel with, what to buy.
 If you do not want to decide all of it and go for a pre-decided trip, there are, again, a plethora of offerings.
 It sure can get overwhelming and sometimes you don’t realize what you are signing up for.
 So here is a breakdown of things to look for while deciding which trip to join.
 And while we are at it, we will break some travel myths and offer you some useful travel tips.

 Peak season will have the perfect weather conditions but will be too crowded and too pricey; so try and find a balance or pick trips which seem like a perfect balance.

-Seems to be a major deciding factors especially when you are comparing trip offerings of a the same destinations.
-Of course you will have a budget in mind and will go for whatever is within range, but here is a tip to compare.
-Look for fine print.
+Seems to be a major deciding factor especially when you are comparing trip offerings of the same destinations.
+Of course, you will have a budget in mind and will go for whatever is within range, but here is a tip to compare.
+Look for the fine print.
 How many nights are covered in the trip?
 Trip X may be more expensive than Trip Y on the face value; but if X is for 9 days and Y is for 5, a per day price calculation will give you a better comparison.

 This is totally a personal preference.
 I would avoid staying in hotels, personally; especially the starry kinds.
-I like to talk and I find the family run home stays/boutique hotels much more amenable for that.
+I like to talk and I find the family-run home stays/boutique hotels much more amenable to that.
 And here is a time for some myth busting.
-Home stays does not always mean cheap.
+Homestays does not always mean cheap.
 There are budget hotels, mid-range hotels and luxury hotels.
-To think that such spectrum would not be available for home stays and family run properties, exhibits a lack of travel experience and information.
+To think that such spectrum would not be available for homestays and family-run properties, exhibits a lack of travel experience and information.

 Places to visit and experiences

 Most people would not want to miss the main attractions of the place.
 I mean, you can’t visit Kutch and not visit the White Desert.
 However, travelling is much more than just checking places off the list.
 Look for varied experiences.
 Even if there are things that you don’t necessarily associate with travel, go for it because travel is also about trying new experiences and coming out of our comfort zone.
-Then again, you should be clear on your motive of travel.
+Then again, you should be clear about your motive for travel.
 If you are looking to resting and taking a break from exhausting routine, an adventure trip might not be for you.
-If you want to get high and party, then trip centered on rural India and its experiences might bore you to death.
+If you want to get high and party, then a trip centred on rural India and its experiences might bore you to death.
 In my experience, it is better to not have a pre-conceived notion and be game for whatever travel offers.